cli.py

 If you need to rollback a migration, you can run the migrate-rollback command.
 This will undo 1 migration at a time, starting with the most recent migration.

-$ poetry run migrate-rollback
+$ uv run migrate-rollback

 🪃 Rolled back migration to None in 0.01s